gigl.distributed.graph_store.dist_server#

 GiGL implementation of GLT DistServer.

-Uses GiGL’s DistSamplingProducer which supports neighbor sampling and ABLP (anchor-based link prediction) via the DistNeighborSampler.
+Uses GiGL’s DistSamplingProducer which supports neighbor sampling and ABLP (anchor-based link prediction) via BaseGiGLSampler subclasses (DistNeighborSampler for k-hop, DistPPRNeighborSampler for PPR).

 Based on alibaba/graphlearn-for-pytorch